skeeto/w64devkit/README.md

 dependencies like Perl.
 Git may be a fantastic and wonderful tool, but it's also kind of a mess.

 It would be nice to have a better shell like Bash.
-BusyBox Ash is limited, and the Windows port is even more limited and quite quirky.
+BusyBox's ash is limited, and the Windows port is even more limited and quite quirky.
 Unfortunately Bash's build system is a total mess and does not support cross-compilation.